germaniumhq/mopyx/README.md

 This is great for onchange events for input edits, or tree updates such as selected nodes that otherwise would enter an infinite recursion.

+## Debugging

+To check what goes on, you can export in your environment:

+- `MOPYX_DEBUG` - this will print the rendering process on the console.
+- `MOPYX_THREAD_CHECK` - this will throw an exception if the thread for `@render` methods change.